DS-100/su25/syllabus.md

 The lectures, assignments, and exams of this course are structured with the **expectation that all students complete the tasks in the discussion worksheet, either by attending section or on their own time.** The content covered in these sections is designed to solidify understanding of key lecture concepts and prepare students for homework assignments.
 It is to your benefit to actively participate in all discussions.

-Each week, we will provide a conceptual review covering the topics pertinent to the discussion worksheet on a YouTube playlist (link TBA).
-Slides for the content review are linked TBA.
+Each week, we will provide a conceptual review covering the topics pertinent to the discussion worksheet on a YouTube playlist (**LINK TBA**).
+Slides for the content review can be foud here (**LINK TBA**).
 We recommend watching the content review before your discussion section.
-Discussion sections will not include any content review, they will solely be focused on problem-solving and Q&A.
+Discussion sections will not include any content review; they will solely be focused on problem-solving and Q&A.

 {: .important }

 > This semester, we are offering two different grading schemes - graded versus ungraded discussion attendance.
-Discussion sections will commence in the second week of class, and students will need to choose between the two grading schemes, and these decisions will be final.
-Students who choose the Graded Discussion will be assigned a discussion attendance based on their availability.
+After the first week of the course, students will need to choose between the two grading schemes.
+Students who choose the Graded Discussion are assigned to a discussion slot based on their availability.
+Discussion attendance will be recorded starting with the second week of class.

 - **Graded Discussion:** Discussion attendance will be recorded each week and account for 5% of the overall grade.
 Each weekly discussion will be graded on a 0/1 basis.
 You will only get credit for attending the discussion section that you are signed up for.
-  - Online sections are reserved for students with specific needs (e.g., DSP, etc.); these can be requested through the Pre-Semester and Discussion Selection Form.
+  - Online sections, if offered, are reserved for students with specific needs (e.g., DSP, etc.); these can be requested through the Pre-Semester and Discussion Selection Form.
-  - All students are automatically granted 3 discussion drops to use for illness, personal emergencies, or for other accommodations.
-These drops are designed to account for unexpected events – you should not plan to use them.
+  - All students are automatically granted 3 discussion attendance drops to use for illness, personal emergencies, or for other accommodations.
+These drops are designed to account for unexpected events.
+In other words, you should not plan to use them.
-- **"No Discussion" Grading Scheme:** Instead, the 5% discussion weight will be redistributed to the assignments category.
-If you choose this option you will not be assigned to a discussion section.
+- **"No Discussion" Grading Scheme:** Instead, the 5% discussion weight will be redistributed to the assignments category of the grade.
+If you choose this option, you will not be assigned to a discussion section.

 {: .note }

-> You can switch from the graded discussion option to the non-graded discussion option after the Pre-Semester Survey (link TBD) is due (TBA) and before TBA, so you are able to attend one discussion to gauge your interest.
-To do so, please make a private Ed post or email [data100.instructors@berkeley.edu](mailto:{{page.course.email}}).
-You cannot switch from graded to non-graded after TBA.
+> You can switch from the graded discussion option to the non-graded discussion option after the Pre-Semester Survey (**LINK TBD**) is due (**DATE TBD**) and before **DATE TBD**, so you are able to attend one discussion to gauge your interest.
+If you want to change between graded or ungraded discussion, please make a private Ed post or email [data100.instructors@berkeley.edu](mailto:{{page.course.email}}).
+You cannot switch from graded to non-graded after **DATE TBA**.
 If you are unable to submit the form on time, we will assume you have opted for the non-graded discussion option.

 Students are not permitted to switch between the two grading schemes once finalized.
-However, if you would like to attend discussion at a later point in the semester, please reach out to us privately via Ed or [data100.instructors@berkeley.edu](mailto:{{page.course.email}}).
+However, if you would like to attend discussion at a later point in the semester, please reach out to us privately via Ed or [data100.instructors@berkeley.edu](mailto:{{page.course.email}}), and we may be able to accommodate you.

 Please refer to [Grading Scheme](#grading-scheme) for a comprehensive grade breakdown.